 Who Are Casinos Hiring?

-The simple answer to the question in the headline for this column is “not as many as they used to.”
-At least that’s the case for some casinos because of the tough economic climate and their own financial situation.
-Many casinos have avoided some layoffs by simply letting people leave and not replacing them.
+The simple answer to the question in the headline for this article is “no one.”
+At least that’s the case for some casinos the past year or so.
+Because of the tough economic climate and their own financial situation, many casinos have avoided some layoffs by simply letting people leave and not replacing them.

 But please look beyond today’s economic situation and give serious thought to that question.
 It could have very complex answers.
 When you do sign on new people, who do you hire?

 As many of you know, I’m an expert in the area of casino service and the guest experience, so I fully admit that human resources is not my area of study.
 But when it comes down to giving guests a great, exciting experience that compels them to tell their friends about it, well that experience is delivered by employees.
 I know some of you call them team members or stars, but no matter how you spin it, they are the first line of contact with guests and a significant reason for why customers do or don’t come back.

 To all the general managers that have given the speech about machines are machines and tables are tables, I thank you!
 But the harsh reality is that no matter how big you build your casino or how amazing and challenging your golf course is, the place where the real action happens is the confluence of your employees and your guests.
 That’s where employees work one on one with guests to provide service.

 So take a moment and go back to my question: who do you hire?

 If you are like some people, you hire people who are like you because, after all, you like yourself.
 As self-centered as it sounds, many of us like to be around people who are like ourselves.
 If a person tells me they like to fly fish, they immediately go up several points in my book.